7 Sourdough Cinnamon Buns Recipes

 7. Salted Caramel Cinnamon Buns

-PHOTO CREDIT: CUPOFSUGARPINCHOFSALT
+PHOTO CREDIT: PUREWOW

 For those who enjoy a sweet and salty contrast, incorporate salted caramel into your cinnamon rolls.